Skip to content

 What is mazdutide and how is it different from semaglutide?

-Mazdutide (IBI362/LY3305677) is a dual GLP-1 and glucagon receptor agonist originally developed by Eli Lilly and licensed to Innovent Biologics for China.
-Unlike Semaglutide which targets only GLP-1 receptors (causing appetite suppression and slowed gastric emptying), mazdutide adds glucagon receptor activity, which increases resting energy expenditure by 5-8% and promotes hepatic fat oxidation.
-In practice, this means mazdutide achieves similar weight loss to semaglutide (~15% at 48 weeks) but with the addition of increased metabolic rate and significant improvement in non-alcoholic fatty liver disease (NAFLD).
-It's based on the oxyntomodulin scaffold — a natural gut hormone that has dual GLP-1/glucagon activity — with lipid acylation for extended half-life enabling once-weekly dosing.
+Mazdutide (IBI-362 / LY-3305677) is a dual GLP-1 and glucagon receptor agonist.
+It originated at Eli Lilly and is developed and marketed in China by Innovent Biologics, which licensed the Chinese rights in 2019.
+Unlike Semaglutide, which targets only GLP-1 receptors (appetite suppression and slowed gastric emptying), mazdutide adds glucagon receptor activity, which raises resting energy expenditure and promotes hepatic fat oxidation.
+In practice it achieves weight loss close to semaglutide (about 14% at 48 weeks with the 6 mg dose in the Phase 3 GLORY-1 trial) while adding an increase in metabolic rate and improvements in liver fat.
+It is built on the oxyntomodulin scaffold, a natural gut hormone with dual GLP-1/glucagon activity, with fatty-acid acylation that extends its half-life for once-weekly dosing.

 How effective is mazdutide for weight loss?